dQw4w9WgXcQ/osrs-pathfinder/README.md

 # OSRS Pathfinder

 OSRS Pathfinder is a REST service that serves shortest paths between two locations in Old School Runescape while handling doors, stairs, ships, dungeons, teleports, and other links.
+Paths are found using a combination of Dijkstra's and A*.
 The pathfinding graph is generated from data extracted from the game's cache files.

 Demonstrated at [osrspathfinder.github.io](https://osrspathfinder.github.io/).